jnozzi/cocoadev.com/markdown/QuestionsOnAllocRelease.md

 ----

 They work the same way.
-There are only **two** noteworthy differences between their memory management systems: a) there is no General/CFAutorelease function nor General/CFAutoreleasePoolRef type; and b) methods/functions use different keywords (alloc/copy/retain vs. create/copy/retain) to show a retain increment.
+There are only **two** noteworthy differences between their memory management systems: a) there is no CFAutorelease function nor CFAutoreleasePoolRef type; and b) methods/functions use different keywords (alloc/copy/retain vs. create/copy/retain) to show a retain increment.